 The BMM estimator above is useful for illustrative purposes, but it is not asymptotically efficient partly due to averaging of moment conditions over t, and more importantly due to not exploring additional readily available moment conditions that hold under the same set of assumptions.
+Another reason for augmenting the quadratic BMM moments with additional moment conditions is because the global identification for BMM is not guaranteed.

-As noted above, amongst the moment conditions proposed in the literature, only the ones proposed by AH are sufficiently general, and accordingly, we propose to augment the T - 2 QM condition (13) with the (T-2)(T-1)/2 AH moment conditions (7).
-These provide (T-2)(T-1)/2 + T - 2AAH moment conditions in total.
-As usual, we can obtain first, second and cumulative updating GMM estimators based on these quadratic-linear moment conditions.
+As noted above, amongst the moment conditions proposed in the literature, only the ones proposed by AH are sufficiently general, and accordingly, we propose to augment the T-2 quadratic moment conditions in (13) with the (T-2)(T-1)/2 AH moment conditions in (7).
+Together, they provide (T-2)(T-1)/2 + T - 2 AAH moment conditions.
+As usual, we can obtain first, second and continuous-updating GMM estimators based on these quadratic-linear moment conditions.

-Remark 6 It is clear that conditions (7) and (13) do not imply conditions (8) and/or (9) since (7) and (13) rely only on first differences, whereas (8) and (9) also rely on levels.
+Remark 6 It is worth noting that conditions (7) and (13) do not imply conditions (8) and/or (9), since (7) and (13) rely only on first differences, whereas (8) and (9) also rely on levels.
 Hence, it is possible that (7) and (13) can hold whilst (8) and/or (9) might not hold.
-An example of this case
+An example of this case is considered in the Monte Carlo section below.